parablog/apollo-conn-gen/readme.md

-# OAS to Apollo Connector Generator
+# Generator library and CLI for Apollo Connectors

 ## Introduction

-This project is a library designed to convert an OpenAPI Specification (OAS) file (YAML or JSON) into an Apollo GraphQL Connector.
+This project is a library designed to generate an an [Apollo Connector](https://www.apollographql.com/graphos/apollo-connectors) schema from either
+- an OpenAPI Specification (OAS) file (YAML or JSON), or
+- a set of JSON payloads.

 It also includes CLI tools to facilitate this conversion process.

 Key features: